MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-oath-tokens.md

 ### Scenario: Admin creates, assigns, and activates a hardware OATH token

-This scenario cover how to create, assign, and activate a hardware OATH token as an admin, including the necessary API calls and verification steps.
+This scenario covers how to create, assign, and activate a hardware OATH token as an admin, including the necessary API calls and verification steps.

 Let's look at an example where an Authentication Policy Administrator creates a token and assigns it to a user.
 You can allow assignment without activation.